osvobo/iCAT/README.md

 ![alt text](support/media/pics/iCat-39.jpg) <br><br>
 7. Tight the 'FEP adapter' screw to fix it to the axial motor.
 Fill the chamber with water.
 Launch iCat and set up the desired chamber temperature. <br>
 ![alt text](support/media/pics/iCat-23.jpg)
 *NOTE: Depending on the surrounding temperature and the specific model of the Peltier element used, the setup temperature might fluctuate slightly.
 This can result in inconsistent imaging during long time-lapse experiments due to the expansion and contraction of the chamber.
 To mitigate this, adjust the heating output using the adjustment knob.
 Turning the knob counterclockwise decreases its power, while turning it clockwise increases it.
-Further fine-tuning can be done in the* [```main.pde```](main.pde) *Processing sketch by adjusting the Peltier output(*```peltPower```*) *parameter.
-Similar to the adjustment knob, decreasing this value reduces the heating power, while increasing it raises the Peltier output.* <br>
+Further fine-tuning can be done in the* [```main.pde```](main.pde) *Processing sketch by increasing or decresing *```peltPower```* parameter.
+Similar to the adjustment knob, decreasing this value reduces the heating power, while increasing it raises the Peltier output.*<br>
 ```
 if(valueDiff <0 ) {
     peltPower = 5;